 These actions are not considered workplace bullying if they are carried out lawfully and in a reasonable manner.

 Difference of opinion and disagreements are generally not considered workplace bullying.
 People can have differences and disagreements at work without engaging in repeated, unreasonable behaviours that creates a risk to WHS.
 People may also take offence at some behaviour that, in itself, is not unreasonable (including action by management).
-For more examples and further information, see our guide listed below - 'Workers guide to dealing with workplace bullying'.

 The role of NT WorkSafe is to assess whether the PCBU at the workplace concerned, has appropriate systems in place to manage the risk of exposure to workplace harassment.
-In most circumstances, this does not include taking steps to prove or verify that harassment has occurred or seeking individual remedy or outcome on behalf of the complainant.

 NT WorkSafe responds to workplace harassment complaints only in certain situations that fall within the scope of the WHS (NUL) Act:

 Information regarding the outcome of this step should be included in the written complaint.